alanmitchell/mini-monitor/docs/source/software.rst

     # will be low.
     METER_POST_INTERVAL = 30  # minutes

+    # This multiplier is applied to the rate of change calculated from
+    # sequential meter readings.
+It can be used to convert that
+    # rate of change into engineering units, such as BTU/hour.
+    METER_MULT = 1.0

 These settings are for the script that can receive meter reading transmissions from certain Utility meters.
 See the :ref:`hardware` document for the necessary Mini-Monitor hardware.
 Further discussion of the values posted by this script is available in the :ref:`available-sensor-readers` document.